namje0/namje_shipwright/README.md

 - Ships retain their celestial position and will appear in that position when swapped to.
     - This will play the warp/fly animation everytime due to limitations.
 Only slightly immersion breaking.
 - This framework allows you to increase ship slots up to a set maximum limit.
 You can use this to create rewards for quests, craftables, and more.
+### New S.A.I.L Interface
+A new larger S.A.I.L interface that allows for custom themes via `.namjetheme` files.
+- Searches the player's save for current and previous missions instead of doing guesswork.
+- Allows for swapping between owned ships and seeing ship information.
+- Settings page can be added to by modders.
+(TBA)
 ### New Upgrade System
 Individual ship stats can be upgraded at a ship service technician.
 This framework implements one at the outpost.
 - Max fuel, fuel efficiency, ship speed, crew size, and cargo hold capacity can be upgraded.